strangedevice/TANGIBLE-PROJECT/README.md

 ## **EXPERIMENTS**

-//THIS IS A LIST OF THE EXPERIMENTS THAT WE DID IN CLASS

 ### **DIGITAL OUTPUT**

-When using digital outputs we can control the inputs being taken and precisly controlling the output we mainly used LEDs to show an output.
+When using digital outputs we can control the inputs being taken and precisly control the digital output in which LEDs were mainly used to show an output.

 This is a simple built LED output circuit: